sandialabs/qick-dawg/installation/Readme.md

             alt="Balun Surgery"
             width="1000px"/>
     </p>
-    <figcaption align="center">Circuit diagram for the RFSoC4x2 ADC D. (Left - Circled) Balun to be removed (Right - Circled) Capacitors to be removed </figcaption>
+    <figcaption align="center">Circuit diagram for the RFSoC4x2 ADC D. (Left - Circled) Balun to be removed (Right - Circled) Solder input leads to the far side of the capacitors </figcaption>
 </figure>

 The combination of the balun (MABA-011118) and the two 100nF capacitors (C302 and C303) result in a high pass filter.
-In order to collect the signal, we need to bypass or remove these components.
-Our clumsy method is to pull off the balun (under an RF shield) and desolder the capacitors as shown in the following image.
-The capacitors are then replaced with either two zero ohm resistors or two short lengths of wire.
+In order to collect the signal, we need to remove the balun and bypass the capacitors.
+Our clumsy method is to pull off the balun (under an RF shield) and solder input wires on the down current side of the capacitors.

 <p align="center">
     <img src="graphics/balun_surgery_1.PNG"